-- 3.2.1 The medications in this category generally act as a preventative and it is essential that they are given in accordance with instructions, see paragraph 3.1 above.
+- 3.1.19 The medications in this category generally act as a preventative and it is essential that they are given in accordance with instructions, see paragraph 3.1 above.
 Long term medication is particularly applicable to the management of epilepsy and asthma.
-Medications are only administered at school when it would be detrimental to a pupil's health or school attendance not to do so. - 3.2.2 It is sometimes necessary to explain the use of medication to a number of pupils in the class in addition to the affected pupil so that peer group support can be given. - 3.2.3 Advice for school staff on the management of long term medication for individual pupils (including emergency care) will be provided by the school nurse as requested.
+Medications are only administered at school when it would be detrimental to a pupil's health or school attendance not to do so. - 3.1.20 It is sometimes necessary to explain the use of medication to a number of pupils in the class in addition to the affected pupil so that peer group support can be given. - 3.1.21 Advice for school staff on the management of long term medication for individual pupils (including emergency care) will be provided by the school nurse as requested.

-3.3 EMERGENCY TREATMENTS
+3.2 EMERGENCY TREATMENTS

-- 3.3.1 No emergency medication (rescue medication) should be kept in school except that specified for use in an emergency for specific pupils or Salbutamol inhalers used as directed by the Medications Manager or School Nurse. - 3.3.2 Administration of rescue medications must be in accordance with section3.1 Administration of Medications, General (above)

-- 3.3.3 Advice for school staff about rescue medication for individual pupils will be provided by the Medications Manager or a School Nurse or a Paediatrician on request and noted in care plans and Medications Charts. - 3.3.4 If it is necessary to give emergency medication, parents/carers of the pupil must be informed as soon as possible.
+- 3.2.1 No emergency medication (rescue medication) should be kept in school except that specified for use in an emergency for specific pupils or Salbutamol inhalers used as directed by the Medications Manager or School Nurse. - 3.2.2 Administration of rescue medications must be in accordance with section3.1 Administration of Medications, General (above) - 3.2.3 Advice for school staff about rescue medication for individual pupils will be provided by the Medications Manager or a School Nurse or a Paediatrician on request and noted in care plans and Medications Charts. - 3.2.4 If it is necessary to give emergency medication, parents/carers of the pupil must be informed as soon as possible, with written details going home with the pupil that evening or as soon as the pupil leaves school.

-3.4 MEDICATION ROUTINES
+3.3 MEDICATION ROUTINES

-- 3.4.1 Record Keeping.
-Medications Charts must be prepared by the School Nurse, in accordance with the 2014 Statutory Guidance detailing individual Medications Registers.
-If a 'Documentation of Medication not Transcribed Form' has had to be completed by a member of school staff to enable new or changed medications to be administered to a pupil in need, in the absence of a school nurse, then the school nurse should transcribe the information to the Medications Chart at the earliest convenience. - 3.4.2 Care plans detailing appropriate interventions for each pupil should be prepared and maintained by the Medications Manager, in consultation with the School Nurse where appropriate.
+- 3.3.1 Record Keeping.
+Medications Charts must be prepared by the School Nurse, in accordance with the 2014 Statutory Guidance (updated 2017) detailing individual Medications Registers.
+If a 'Documentation of Medication not Transcribed Form' has had to be completed by a member of school staff to enable new or changed medications to be administered to a pupil in need, in the absence of a school nurse, then the school Medicines Manager should transcribe the information to the Medications Chart at the earliest convenience. - 3.3.2 Care plans detailing appropriate interventions for each pupil should be prepared and maintained by the school nurse.
 The Medications Manager should retain a master copy of each plan and a set of plans that may be taken on trips.
-Working copies of individual care plans for day to day use should be kept with individual Medication Charts in the appropriate medicines room (upper or lower school). - 3.4.3 Storage.
+Working copies of individual care plans for day to day use should be kept with individual Medication Charts in the appropriate medicines room - 3.3.3 Storage.
 Medications are kept in locked cabinets which are fixed to the wall.
 The key to each cabinet should be kept in the medicines room.
-The door to each Medicine Room should be locked with a key coded door with the code only being given to those individuals who have legitimate authority to access the medicine room.
-Any medication that requires refrigeration should be stored in a locked fridge in the medicine room.
+The door to each medicine room should be locked with a key coded door with the code only being given to those individuals who have legimate authority to access the medicine room.
+Any medication that requires refrigeration should be stored in a locked fridge in the medicine room. - 3.3.4 Receiving Medication into school.
+Medication is not signed in and out as it is usually received via a third party i.e. passenger assistants.
+If school required the medications to be signed in and out then the passenger assistants would also have to implement a system for receiving medications from parents which is not practicable.
+Medications are received and stored safely, in accordance with the guidelines in this policy.

-4. CONTROLLED DRUGS
+4. CONTROLLED DRUGS.